Federal vs. Private Student Loans: Which Is Better to Secure for College?

-ADVANTAGE 1: Applying for the four types of federal student loans is easy
+1. Applying for the four types of federal student loans is easy

 There are four types of federal loans.
 Applying for any of these federal student loans is typically straightforward and simple.

-“By submitting a FAFSA, students are also applying for federal loans.
+By submitting a FAFSA, students are also applying for federal loans.
 There is no separate application, no credit check, and no co-signer is required.
 However, Parent PLUS loans do require a credit check before approval.
 Your credit score won’t effect your eligibility for Parent PLUS loans, but you may not be approved if you have a poor or short credit history.

-ADVANTAGE 2: You won't have to repay them until after you graduate
+2. You won't have to repay them until after you graduate

 If you go the federal route, you can focus on school without worrying about a payment plan.
-You won’t have to start repaying your federal student loans until you graduate, leave school or change your enrollment status to less than half-time.
+You won’t have to start repaying your federal student loans until you graduate, leave school, or change your enrollment status to less than half-time.

-ADVANTAGE 3: They have a fixed interest rate
+3. They have a fixed interest rate

-ADVANTAGE 4: You may qualify for a subsidized loan
+4. You may qualify for a subsidized loan

 If you need a lot of help to pay for school, you’ll likely qualify for a federal subsidized loan.
 And if you need to defer payment on a subsidized loan, the government will pay the interest during deferment.

-ADVANTAGE 5: Most don't require a credit check
+5. Most don't require a credit check

 Especially if you’re applying for loans right out of high school, you might not have much of a credit history.
 You can only take out private loans if you have a credit history, and you may not qualify for many unless you have a high credit score.
 Federal loans are available to any enrolled undergraduate student with financial need.
-And, federal loans can actually help you build good credit if you pay them back consistently on time.
+And, federal loans can actually help you build a good credit history if you pay them back consistently and on time.

-ADVANTAGE 6: You won't need a co-signer
+6. You won't need a co-signer

 Private loans usually require a parent or guardian co-signer who will be responsible for the loan balance if you’re unable to pay.
 Because federal loans aren’t credit-based, they don’t have this requirement.

-ADVANTAGE 7: You'll have the opportunity to consolidate
+7. You'll have the opportunity to consolidate

-ADVANTAGE 8: Repayment issues?
+8. Repayment issues?
 You can postpone or lower payments

-If you’re facing a financial hardship and can’t afford your payments, federal loan programs offer two temporary options for postponement.
+If you’re facing financial hardship and can’t afford your payments, federal loan programs offer two temporary options for postponement.
 Deferment lets you postpone or lower payments for a total of three years.
 Forbearance lets you stop payments for up to a year at a time.
-Learn more about these options here.

-ADVANTAGE 9: There is no prepayment penalty
+9. There is no prepayment penalty

-ADVANTAGE 10: You may qualify for loan forgiveness
+10. You may qualify for loan forgiveness

 Private lenders do not offer opportunities for loan forgiveness.
 If you have federal loans, you may be able to have some or all of your loan debt canceled.
-Loan forgiveness is possible if you work for a nonprofit, certain government sectors or low-income school districts.
+Loan forgiveness is possible if you work for a nonprofit, certain government sectors, or specific low-income school districts.
 The Public Service Loan Forgiveness program forgives federal loans after 10 years and Perkins Loans can be forgiven even sooner.

-ADVANTAGE 11: If you pass away or become disabled, your loans will be canceled
+11. If you pass away or become disabled, your loans will be canceled

 If you die or become permanently disabled, the government won’t require repayment of your federal loans.
 This is usually not the case with private loans.